rvansa/message-flow-tracer/README.txt

 * TraceTag - the business logic of the trace was identified
 * Retransmission - other node has retransmitted some message (non-causally)

-The events are sorted according to wall time timestamp (and that may differ on different nodes).
-However, events on the same node are always sorted properly.
-Causal sorting is TODO.
+The events are sorted according to:
+1)  Causality: sending message always precedes receiving it 2a) On the same node, event with lower local timestamp always precedes event with higher timestamp 3a) On different nodes, events are sorted according to wall time
+4)  In case of tie events are sorted according to their hashcode

 MESSAGE STATISTICS
 ------------------